MicroFocus/ColorYourData/generators/node/README.md

 ## Installing
 Install [Nodejs](https://nodejs.org).

-Download the repository, cd into the node directory and run
+Download the repository, cd into the node subdirectory of this repo (generators/node) and run
 <pre>
 npm install
 </pre>